 Heaven vs. Hell

 Parts of the universe not accessible to us = the dwelling places of the primordial forces that govern our world.
-The skies and mountaintops house our gods.
+Gods live in the skies and mountaintops.
 The bowels of the earth contain diabolic forces.

 See also: The Symbolism Of Altitude

-A puzzling dilemma or great uncertainty.
-The maze can be part of mythic structure, symbolising the search for the dangerous monster inside of oneself, or a journey into the heart of darkness.
+The maze represents a puzzling dilemma or great uncertainty.
+The maze can be part of mythic structure, symbolising the search for the dangerous monster inside oneself, or a journey into the heart of darkness.